 Final takeaway

-If you want the fastest working rule, use this: percentage = part / whole x 100.
-From that one formula, you can solve the most common percent questions by rearranging for the part, the whole, or the percentage itself.
-If the problem is about a rise or fall over time, switch to (new - old) / old x 100.
+The fastest working rule is: percentage = (part ÷ whole) × 100.
+From that one formula, you can solve the most common percentage questions by rearranging for the part, the whole, or the percentage itself.
+If the problem is about a rise or fall over time, use (new - old) ÷ old × 100.

-If you only remember one diagnostic habit, remember this: identify whether the question is asking for the part, the whole, the percentage, or the change.
-Once you know that, the right formula usually becomes obvious.
+The key habit is to identify whether the question is asking for the part, the whole, the percentage, or the change.
+Once you know that, the right formula is usually clear.